Getting started...

 If you pass your exam, you can head to the closest License Bureau to get your temporary permit.
 Congratulations!

 If you are not able to pass on that first try, no worries!
-You can do a bit more studying and then take the exam again twenty-four (24) hours later.
+You can do a bit more studying and then take the exam again on the next day that Driver Exam Services is open.

 Step 5: